D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 [New-PSDrive](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.management/new-psdrive?view=powershell-7.4)
-Creates temporary and persistent drives that are associated with a location in an item data store. reates temporary and persistent drives that are mapped to or associated with a location in a data store, such as:
+Creates temporary and persistent drives that are associated with a location in an item data store.
+Creates temporary and persistent drives that are mapped to or associated with a location in a data store, such as:

 - a network drive
 - a directory on the local computer